lukelevensaler/Organic-Morse-Solver/sample_commands/sample_commands.md

-# These are some commands that allow you to find NIR overtone ε_max values for:
+# These are some commands that allow you to find IR (or NIR) overtone ε_max values for:

 * NH2
 * COOH